Top 10 Non-Dairy Sources of Calcium

 By Dr. John Neustadt

-Bones require minerals and protein to be healthy and strong.
+Bones require calcium to be healthy and strong.
 The FDA allows supplement companies to claim that “Adequate calcium and vitamin D throughout life, as part of a well-balanced diet, may reduce the risk of osteoporosis.”

 The US Recommended Daily Amount (RDA) of calcium for women is 1,000 mg per day until they reach 50 years old, then increases to 1,200 mg.
 For men up to 70 years old, it’s 1,000 mg per day, then 1,200 mg after that.